Dynamical instability and the expansion-free condition: Introduction

 This work represents another forward step in that direction.
 Our main goal here consists in studying the dynamical instability of a spherically symmetric fluid distribution, under the assumption of vanishing expansion scalar.

+The main motivation to undertake such an endeavour is provided by the following argument: Highly energetic explosions in self-gravitating fluid distributions are common events in relativistic astrophysics (see for example \cite{1N,2N} and references therein).
+Accordingly, a relevant question related to this issue is \begin{itemize} \item How the system evolves after the explosion? \end{itemize}

+Now, in a recent series of paper it has been stablished that the expansion-free condition is particularly suitable for describing that kind of phenomena \cite{H1, H2, anali}.

-Since the expansion scalar describes the rate of change of small volumes of the fluid, it is intuitively clear that the evolution of an expansion--free spherically symmetric fluid distribution is consistent with the existence of a vacuum cavity within the distribution.
+Indeed, since the expansion scalar describes the rate of change of small volumes of the fluid, it is intuitively clear that the evolution of an expansion--free spherically symmetric fluid distribution is consistent with the existence of a vacuum cavity within the distribution which would be formed after a central explosion.
 This point is further discussed in this paper.
-Therefore potential applications of the presented results are expected for those astrophysical scenarios where a cavity within the fluid distribution is likely to be present (see for example \cite{cavity}).
+Therefore potential applications of our results are expected for those astrophysical scenarios where a cavity within the fluid distribution is likely to be present (see for example \cite{cavity}).
 Furthermore, as the fluid (under the expansion--free condition) reaches the centre entails a blowup of the shear scalar, whose consequences in the appearance of a naked singularity cannot be overlooked \cite{s3p}.

 The first known model satisfying the expansion-free condition is due to Skripkin \cite{Skripkin} for the particular case of a non-dissipative isotropic fluid, with constant energy density.
 In that work, Skripkin addressed the very interesting problem of the evolution of a spherically symmetric fluid distribution following a central explosion.
 As a result of the conditions imposed by him a Minkowskian cavity should surround the centre of the fluid distribution.